 Each newly pushed patch requires a complete new round of voting before it can be submitted.
 So everyone that reviewed once is invited to re-vote as soon as a new patch is pushed.
 Using Gerrit’s Patch History feature allows to quickly see what has changed from the already reviewed patch to the new one.

 - If the patch was re-pushed due to the comments, check the diff between the versions of the patch.

-- If the patch needed to be rebased onto current master, the change set might contain the changes due to rebasing.
+- If the patch needed to be rebased onto current main, the change set might contain the changes due to rebasing.
 So better check the diff between base and most recent version in this case.